reowst/sdk/FAQ.md

 ## How does Network Next work?

-Every 10 seconds, suppliers compete on performance and price to carry your game's UDP traffic.
-Network Next steers your game traffic across this route, changing the route dynamically - _without your players noticing_ - once every 10 seconds if a better or cheaper route becomes available.
+Suppliers compete on performance and price to carry your game's UDP traffic.
+When the internet is not providing the performance your player needs, Network Next steers your game traffic across this route, changing the route dynamically - _without your players noticing_ - once every 10 seconds when a better or cheaper route becomes available.

 ## Does Network Next change the player route all the time?